-Some, like Lot’s wife, will be so married to the world, so enmeshed in its delicious intellectual and sociological “oneupmanship” that they cannot let go in time.
+Some, like Lot’s wife, will be so mesmerized by the world, so enmeshed in its delicious intellectual and sociological “oneupmanship” that they can’t let go in time.

 Lot’s wife suffered terrible consequences when she played with the word of a holy God.
 She was dragging her feet and resented having to leave the life she had grown to adore in every way.

-The offense of looking back upon the luxury, sensual and “modernized” lifestyle that she had grown to love, exposed her divided will.
+The offense of looking back upon the luxury, sensuality, drunken partying and “modernized” lifestyle that she had grown to love, exposed her divided will.

 💥 ➡️ Jesus said, “Remember Lot’s wife,” and He said it to those who were going live through the final traumatic moments of earth’s history.

 It’s willingly and honestly walking away from anything that keeps you from allowing your heart to be “re-created” and cleaned.

-The result will be the loss of the “homing device” of God’s directional Voice, and the absence of the Holy Presence of the fullness of God’s Spirit.
+The result will be the loss of the “homing device” of God’s directional Voice and the absence of the Holy Presence of the fullness of God’s Spirit.

 Whisper this prayer and verse with me, into the ear of God.